DTYK/2020-singapore-general-election-sentiments/README.md

 ![Incumbent vs Opposition on Twitter (AFINN)](/image/incumbent-vs-opposition-twitter-afinn.png)

 Based on the AFINN sentiment plots, the trend for the opposition is generally similar between Reddit and Twitter with a dip to negative between 4 and 5 July.
-This is probably due to the police investigation on Workers’ Party candidate Raeesah Khan over alleged online comments on race and religion.
-There is also a dip to negative for the incumbent party in Twitter, due to the withdrawal of PAP candidate Ivan Lim after allegations about his past conduct and behaviour.
+This is probably due to the police investigation on Workers’ Party candidate Raeesah Khan over alleged online comments on race and religion.<sup>[5](#footnote5)</sup> There is also a dip to negative for the incumbent party in Twitter, due to the withdrawal of PAP candidate Ivan Lim after allegations about his past conduct and behaviour.<sup>[6](#footnote6)</sup>

 #### Sentiment plots between incumbent and opposition (NRC lexicon)